Deci-AI/super-gradients/documentation/source/Checkpoints.md

 This means that such flexibility comes with its price: we must be aware of any change in parameters (by command line overrides or hard-coded changes inside the yaml file configurations) if we wish to resume training.

-For this reason, SG also offers safer option for resuming interrupted trainings - the `Trainer.resume_experiment(...)` method.
-It takes 2 arguments: `experiment_name` - the name of the experiment to resume, and `ckpt_root_dir` - directory including the checkpoints.
-It will resume training with the exact same settings the training was launched with.
+For this reason, SG also offers a safer option for resuming interrupted training - the `Trainer.resume_experiment(...)` method.
+It takes two arguments: `experiment_name` - the experiment's name to continue, and `ckpt_root_dir` - the directory including the checkpoints.
+It will resume training with the same settings the training was launched with.
-Note that resuming training this way requires the interrupted training to be launched with configuration files (i.e `Trainer.train_from_config`), which outputs the Hydra final config to `.hydra` directory inside the checkpoints directory.
+Note that resuming training this way requires the interrupted training to be launched with configuration files (i.e., `Trainer.train_from_config`), which outputs the Hydra final config to the `.hydra` directory inside the checkpoints directory.
 See usage in our [resume_experiment_example](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/examples/resume_experiment_example/resume_experiment.py).

 ## Evaluating Checkpoints

-Analogically to the previous section - it is often that we would want to evaluate a checkpoint seamlessly, without having to be familiar with the training configuration.
+Analogically to the previous section, we often want to evaluate a checkpoint seamlessly without being familiar with the training configuration.
-For this reason, SG introduces 2 methods: `Trainer.evaluate_checkpoint(...)` and `Trainer.evaluate_recipe(...)` and play similar roles to the 2 previous ways of resuming experiments suggested in the previous section:
+For this reason, SG introduces two methods: `Trainer.evaluate_checkpoint(...)` and `Trainer.evaluate_recipe(...)` and play similar roles to the two previous ways of resuming experiments suggested in the last section:

-`Trainer.evaluate_checkpoint` is used to evaluate a checkpoint resulting from one of your previous experiment, using the same parameters (dataset, valid_metrics,...) as used during the training of the experiment.
+`Trainer.evaluate_checkpoint` is used to evaluate a checkpoint resulting from one of your previous experiments, using the same parameters (dataset, valid_metrics,...) as used during the training of the experiment.
-`Trainer.evaluate_recipe`  is used to evaluate a checkpoint from SGs pretrained model zoo, or in order to evaluate a checkpoint with different parameters.
+`Trainer.evaluate_recipe`  is used to evaluate a checkpoint from SGs pre-trained model zoo or to evaluate a checkpoint with different parameters.
 See both usages and documentation in the corresponding scripts [evaluate_checkpoint](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/examples/evaluate_checkpoint_example/evaluate_checkpoint.py) and [evaluate_recipe](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/examples/evaluate_checkpoint_example/evaluate_checkpoint.py).